-Meaning "to withdraw" to some place, especially for the sake of privacy, is recorded from 1530s; sense of "leave an occupation" first attested 1640s (implied in retirement).
-Meaning "to leave company and go to bed" is from 1660s.
+The sense of "leave one's business or occupation" is by 1660s.
+The meaning "to leave company and go to bed" is from 1660s.
 Transitive sense is from 1540s, originally "withdraw, lead back" (troops, etc.); meaning "to remove from active service" is from 1680s.
-Baseball sense of "to put out" is recorded from 1874.
+Baseball sense of "to put out" (a batter or team) is recorded by 1874.

 word-forming element meaning "back, back from, back to the original place;" also "again, anew, once more," also conveying the notion of "undoing" or "backward," etc. (see sense evolution below), c.
 1200, from Old French re- and directly from Latin re- an inseparable prefix meaning "again; back; anew, against."

 Watkins (2000) describes this as a "Latin combining form conceivably from Indo-European *wret-, metathetical variant of *wert- "to turn."
 De Vaan says the "only acceptable etymology" for it is a 2004 explanation which reconstructs a root in PIE *ure "back."

 In earliest Latin the prefix became red- before vowels and h-, a form preserved in redact, redeem, redolent, redundant, redintegrate, and, in disguise, render (v.).
 In some English words from French and Italian re- appears as ra- and the following consonant is often doubled (see rally (v.1)).